 Best Mattress for Hot Sleepers

-Sleeping hot can be the result of the weather, room temperature, body temperature, number of people sharing the bed, type of fabric used in the bed, your pajamas’ fabric, hormonal changes, health conditions, medications, and other reasons.
+Sleeping hot can be the result of the weather, room temperature, body temperature, number of people sharing the bed, type of materials used in the construction of the mattress, hormonal changes, health conditions, medications, and other reasons.

 Sleeping Hot – Why It Happens